 - Contact your veterinarian if your dog comes into contact with the weedkiller or if they develop any signs of illness post-treatment.

-- Discourage your dog from eating grass can also minimize yard chemical poisoning.
+- Discouraging your dog from eating grass can also minimize yard chemical poisoning.

 Frequently Asked Questions